Alderfer’s ERG Theory of Motivation

-This article explains the ERG Theory by Clayton Alderfer in a practical way.
+This article explains the ERG Theory of Motivation by Clayton Alderfer in a practical way.
 After reading you will understand the basics of this powerful motivation theory.

 Many academics have examined various theories with respect to satisfying needs and motivation.
 The American psychologist Clayton Alderfer has taken Maslow ’s Hierarchy of Needs as a basis and has expanded on this in the ERG Theory.